Drobut/programming-assessment-I/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project developed with the objective of applying the knowledge obtained as a result of the study of HTml5 and CSS technologies.
+Project developed with the objective of applying the knowledge obtained as a result of the study of HTml5, CSS and JavaScript technologies.

 Growdev - full stack web developer